CharlieMCY/BiTDB/README.rst

 Publication
 -------
-Our paper BiTDB: Constructing A Built-in TEE Secure Database for Embedded Systems have been published in the journal IEEE Transactions on Knowledge and Data Engineering.
+Our paper **BiTDB: Constructing A Built-in TEE Secure Database for Embedded Systems** have been published in the journal **IEEE Transactions on Knowledge and Data Engineering**.

 .. code::